 They can leave us feeling unsatisfied and unhappy, questioning the very foundations of the bond we have with our partner.

-Before you can start to patch up any holes in the physical side of your relationship, however, it’s important to ask yourself a few questions to establish why and where things might have started to go wrong.
+Before you can start to patch up any holes in your relationship, however, it’s important to ask yourself a few questions to establish why and where things might have started to go wrong.

 It’s vital that you’re honest about whether it was only one partner who started drawing back, or if you both did so simultaneously.